-The provisions of the Directive 2014/59/EU, as amended (Bank Recovery and Resolution Directive -"BRRD") have been transposed into Hungarian legislation via the Hungarian Act on improvement of institutional framework to strengthen the safety of financial intermediation system and the Banking Act.
-The new legislation may have a negative impact on debt instruments by allowing the resolution authorities to order write-down of such instruments or convert them into instruments of ownership under resolution circumstances.
+On European level, the recovery and resolution framework consists of the Directive 2014/59/EU, as amended (Bank Recovery and Resolution Directive - "BRRD") and the Regulation (EU) 806/2014, as amended (Single Resolution Mechanism Regulation - "SRMR").
+The provisions of the BRRD have been transposed into Hungarian legislation via the Hungarian Act on improvement of institutional framework to strengthen the safety of financial intermediation system and the Banking Act.

+The legislation may have a negative impact on debt instruments by allowing the resolution authorities to order write-down of such instruments or convert them into instruments of ownership under resolution circumstances.
 Erste Bank Hungary may be subject to resolution tools and other powers as set out under the abovementioned laws.